-Why are common mode filters useful?
-Common mode filters are used in many applications.
+Why are common mode chokes useful?
+Common mode chokes are used in many applications.
 Here are some examples: for “End Fed” antennas so that the coax cable does not become part of the antenna.
 Ground plane antennas, so that the coax cable’s shield is not used as an extra radial.
 Between transceiver and amplifier to prevent earth-loops.
 Directly at the feed point of a dipole antenna (here it is often called a BalUn).
 Another situation where it may be useful is when you enter the House (shack).
 Because in many cases the coax cable does not always leave the antenna at an angle of 90 degrees with respect to the antenna radiator, sot the shield of the coax cable picks up the signal from the antenna directly.

 The main reason for using a common mode choke is to ensure that the coax cable’s shield does not become part of the antenna system and will radiate unintentionally.
 This has all sorts of nasty effects, think of: interference issues, disrupted radiation pattern of the antenna and a higher noise level.
 This last point is because not only does the coax cable’s shield radiate when you transmit, but the shield also works as a receiving antenna.
 Because the coax cable often makes a considerable trip within the house, close to interference sources (mains, PLC etc…) It is useful to eliminate these sources of interference.
-Any way, Good reason to use a common mode filter.
+Any way, Good reason to use a common mode choke.

 The effect of a common mode choke can hardly be predicted.
 This depends on local circumstances.
 Think of: antenna type, antenna placement, type of feed line, feed line placement and especially local sources of interference.
 There are manufacturers that promise in advance a significant drop in interference, however this is not real.
 There are cases where the interference decreases by two to three S-points, but also cases where the filter has no noticeable effect.